nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+4. Should not require internet connection, all operations are performed locally.
+5. Should not consume a lot of battery to keep it running in the background

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Note**: A segment of text that describes a task to be done, coupled with tags that reference people in the SectresBook who are associated with the given task.
+* **Secretary**: A person acting as overseers for the administrative functions of a club.

 --------------------------------------------------------------------------------------------------------------------